-Being still will only worsen stiffness and soreness making your recovery longer and more painful.
+Being still will only worsen stiffness and soreness, making your recovery longer and more painful.
 Keep moving.
+Over 93% of our patients have said that wearing their hernia support helped them feel more confident returning to activity. \

 The first 48 hours are when the wound and clots are stabilizing.
-Bruising can be controlled by wearing your hernia pants with the pad initially and then with or without the pad as comfort allows.
+Bruising can be controlled by wearing your hernia support with the pad initially and then with or without the pad as comfort allows.
 Be gentle with yourself in this period but remain mobile.

-You can shower or wash at a basin from day one.
+You can shower or wash in a basin from day one.
 The middle dressing layer is waterproof.
 Just pat it dry after your shower/wash.